MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/isam-integration/index.md

 };
 ```

-Clicking the **Logout** button will log the user out of the MobileFirst server, first, and then will logout the user from IBM Security Access Manager.
+Clicking the **Logout** button will log the user out of the {{ site.data.keys.mf_server }}, first, and then will logout the user from IBM Security Access Manager.
 For logging out of IBM Security Access Manager, the action URL is `../../../../../../../pkmslogout`.
 > It will be `../../pkmslogout` for iOS applications.

 ```javascript